Nester23/Unit-flagging-logic/README.md

-# Unit binding logic
+# Unit flagging logic
-Logic processor programs for Mindustry that flag units.
+Logic processor programs for Mindustry that do unit flagging.